Valentine Fleming

 Major Valentine Fleming, (17 February 1882 – 20 May 1917) was a Scottish Conservative Member of Parliament who was killed in the First World War.
 He was the father of the authors Peter Fleming and Ian Fleming, the latter of whom created the James Bond character.

 Early life and political career

-Born in Newport-on-Tay, Fife, Fleming was the son of Sarah (née Hindmarsh) and Robert Fleming, a wealthy Scottish banker and founder of the merchant bank Robert Fleming & Co.
+Fleming was born in Newport-on-Tay, Fife, the son of Sarah (née Hindmarsh) and Robert Fleming, a wealthy Scottish banker and founder of the merchant bank Robert Fleming & Co.
 Fleming was educated at Eton College and Magdalen College, Oxford.
 He married Evelyn Beatrice Sainte Croix Rose in London on 15 February 1906.
 Together they had four sons: adventurer and travel writer Peter (father of actress Lucy Fleming), novelist Ian (author of the James Bond novels), Richard (whose son is billionaire Adam Fleming), and Michael.

 From 1906 to 1911, the family lived at Braziers Park in Ipsden, Oxfordshire.
 On his election to parliament, they moved to Pitt House on Hampstead Heath in 1910.
 He was a Member of Parliament for Henley from 1910 to 1917.
 In 1916 they built a shooting lodge at Arnisdale, near Glenelg in Inverness-shire in the Scottish Highlands.